Skip to main content

 Aaliyah Vaden

-Aaliyah Vaden (she/her) is a second-year student at Revelle College majoring in Neurobiology.
+Aaliyah Vaden (she/her) is a third-year student at Revelle College majoring in Neurobiology.
 Her passion for the STEM field is a path she will follow to become a neurosurgeon.
 It has been a passion of hers since she was nine to change the field of neurosurgery with her presence as a Black woman.
 While working her way up the Totem Pole to the top of her field, Aaliyah hopes to change the way medicine is performed when it comes to Black and Brown people.
 The stigma they face as to whether or not they can receive the same treatments or even feel the same pain is one that has cost many their lives.
 Aaliyah hopes to fix this issue with the help of others who look like her and her allies.
 In addition to this, she hopes to be able to set an example for little Black girls, like her sisters, so that they know they can do anything, just like her.

 • Mya Verrett